 We currently hold a great collection of Veteran history in the front half of our large second floor.
 The renovated second floor also holds a real life school room for use in recreating what the school experience was like in years gone by.
 Also on display are the local high school senior pictures dating to 1930.
 Please contact us for reservations for school or Scout tours.

 Our genealogy research room is full of family histories and records to search your Byron Township ancestors.
 Let us help you find your family roots – it’s fun!
 We are the Archivist of Record for Byron Center Township and will be glad to help you in your search for family and local history.
 If you’re interested in joining our team of volunteers, we would be delighted and hope to meet you soon!
-Call President Elaine Snyder Frost at 616-878-0888
+Call President Theresa Kiel at 616-878-0888

 Benefits of Membership: